 Attend the Meeting Online via Zoom

-The presentation will stream in real time on ZOOM from Effie Yeaw.
-To attend the meeting via Zoom you need to register for the meeting.
+The presentation will be streamed in real time on ZOOM from Effie Yeaw.
+To attend the meeting via Zoom use the link below then enter the passcode.

 Presented by Dan Airola